Bhavya-162/Student-Record-Management-System/README.md

 # Student-Record-Management-System

-The Student Record Management System is a web-based application using HTML, CSS, PHP, and MySQL to manage student data securely.
-It provides role-based access where administrators can manage student records and post announcements, while students can view their profiles and updates.
+A web-based application to manage student records using HTML, CSS, PHP, and MySQL with role-based access.

+## Technologies
+HTML, CSS, PHP, MySQL

+## Features
+- Admin: manage student records, post announcements
+- Student: view profile and announcements

+## How to Run
+Run using XAMPP/WAMP and open in browser.